-- Disseminated intravascular coagulation (DIC) can occur with massive tissue damage.
+- DIC can occur with massive tissue damage.

 - Creatine kinase levels peak within 24 hours and should then decrease by 30-40% per day.
 Serial measurements will be needed.
 If levels continue to elevate, consider ongoing muscle injury or compartment syndrome.

 - The mortality rate for crush syndrome following the earthquake in northern Turkey in 1999 was 15.2%.
 However, rates in subsequent quakes have varied and it is thought that many factors may affect survival, such as hampered rescue and transport, destroyed medical facilities, availability or not of sophisticated therapeutic options and the method of construction of the collapsed buildings.

 - Time under the rubble does not have an adverse effect on outcome but this may be because those who survive have been less severely injured.
 It has been recommended that recovery of survivors should continue for at least five days.

 - Anyone who has been buried under rubble for a length of time will be dehydrated and hence more susceptible to renal damage.

 - In any major disaster, adequate triage must carried out to identify those in need of urgent attention.
 This may have a marked effect on morbidity and mortality.

 - Adequate rehydration reduces the risk of acute kidney injury in crush syndrome.